kumatheworld/tracking-sanity/Datasets.md

 * The test results seem **very sensitive**.
     * See e.g. https://github.com/STVIR/pysot/discussions/94, https://github.com/visionml/pytracking/issues/79 or https://github.com/MegviiDetection/video_analyst/issues/109.
     * You might see ~30% performance changes in EAO with a small perturbation to few of your parameters.
-    * Some people take adventage of this and **try to overfit the dataset** by tuning some hyperparameters.
+    * Try not to overfit the dataset by tuning some hyperparameters.
         * See e.g. https://github.com/hqucv/siamban/issues/32 or https://github.com/zhanght021/RPT/issues/11.
 ### VOT Long-Term Challenges
 #### Features